 With companies like Qantas looking to operate zero waste flights, hopefully the amount of landfill produced by airlines will start to diminish.

-Only print documents if it’s necessary, which it rarely is, these days.
+Only print documents if necessary, which it rarely is, these days.
 Just whack your ticket on your phone and off you go.

 Most airlines and other forms of transport tend to have apps, so you can purchase a ticket online and scan it off your mobular device.

-When you reach your destination
+Zero waste travel once you reach your destination

 Research how to get to your accommodation ahead of time